MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 history.pushState({ name: 'Daniel' }, 'Some title', '/hello');
 ```

 If you were to add this to your console, you will see the URL has updated.
 You can also access the data state by typing `history.state`, though you can only access the state that belongs to a URL when the URL is active.
-For instance, I can access the object `{ name: 'Daniel' }` when on the ``/hello` URL but nowhere else.
+For instance, I can only access the object `{ name: 'Daniel' }` when on the ``/hello` URL but nowhere else.

 ### When/where is pushState used?